 In order to rent through Turo, you’ll need to submit a copy of your driver’s license to have on file and you’ll need auto insurance (like every other rental company, Turo will try to upsell you additional insurance coverage which you can accept or decline, with my option offered through Liberty Mutual).

 For the rental itself, you’ll need to download the Turo app, which had a lot of similarities to using Uber or Lyft.
-You’ll be able to communicate with the owner via call or messaging with any concerns or updates.
-If you’d like, you can also (temporarily) enable location-sharing so you can find each other more easily for the hand-off.
+You can communicate with the owner via call or messaging with any concerns or updates.
+If you like, you can also (temporarily) enable location-sharing so you can find each other more easily for the hand-off.

 All payment is handled through Turo — so you can pay with your credit card online and the owner doesn’t have to worry about getting paid.